muddydog25/fastpages_EthanT/_posts/2022-08-19-first-post.md

         <p id ="test">Click this! ↑</p>
         <script>
             function aboutMe(){
-                document.getElementById("test").innerHTML = "I was born and raised in San Diego, in my spare time I like to watch videos on various topics such as finance, cars, and history.
+                document.getElementById("test").innerHTML = "I was born and raised in San Diego.
+In my spare time I like to watch videos on various topics such as finance, cars, and history.
 I also enjoy going to the beach as well as spending time with my family and friends.";
             }
         </script>
             </body>